Tuesday, May 24, 2011

 When Dolley Madison heard about this new dessert, she supposedly travelled to Delaware to try it - and she must have loved it because a "magnificent pink dome of ice cream" was served at President Madison’s second Inaugural Ball in 1813, and ice cream often appeared as the official dessert on the White House menu during her husband's two terms of office.

-If you'd like to whip up some Fresh Strawberry Ice Cream this Memorial Day weekend, here is a delicious and relatively simple recipe to try from epicurious.com
+If you'd like to whip up some Fresh Strawberry Ice Cream this Memorial Day weekend, here's a fabulous recipe to try from epicurious.com

 1 3/4 cups heavy cream